hanyong37/ky_assignment/README.md

 to run several command line to see the test result:

->>%bundle install
+>bundle install
->>%rails db:migrate  (or rake if you are using rails 4.x)
+>rails db:migrate  (or rake if you are using rails 4.x)
->>%rails test
+>rails test

---normally you can see the testing result printing on your terminal.
+--Normally now you can see the testing result printing on the screen now!

 That's it, hope you like it!